JorjaFox/website/content/posts/library/news/2001/jezebel-magazine.md

 **What do you enjoy doing on your "off" days?**

 Right now I'm trying to surf - and learn how to play the drums.
-I have a car in L.A. (which I never had in New York) and I like to drive around - the west is <U>big</U> and new to me.
+I have a car in L.A. (which I never had in New York) and I like to drive around - the west is **big** and new to me.

 **This would not be a *JEZEBEL* interview without referencing fashion.
 Describe your current style?
 Favorite designer?**